foundersandcoders/facform/rethinkREADme.md

 2. In the compose.io dashboard, click add User and add the public key from `id_rsa.pub`.
 This enables you to access the compose.io rethinkDB database and admin UI while testing your application locally.

+3. To connect locally, you don't need to tunnel using "tunnel.py" so remove this line from your Procfile if you are using `foreman` to run your application.
+If you're just using `nodemon` there's not need to modify your procfile.

-3. To connect to the database locally run this command in a terminal window:
+4. To connect to the database locally run this command in a terminal window:

   ```
   ssh -N compose@aws-us-east-1-portal.5.dblayer.com -p 10485 \